 Wastewater treatment plants

-Municipal water supply and wastewater treatment systems are among the most energy-intensive municipal facilities, accounting for about 35% of municipal energy use.
+Municipal water and wastewater treatment systems are among the most energy-intensive municipal facilities, accounting for about 35% of municipal energy use.
 Facility leaders are challenged with reducing energy and water consumption, while maintaining high quality operations and complying with standards, codes and regulations.
-Strategies include:
+NORESCO's strategies to increase efficiency for wastewater treatment plant customers can include: